Theology

 Conclusion

 The liberating truth is that you don’t need to be perfect to be holy.
-The crushing weight of “holier than thou” is lifted the moment we understand that holiness was never about our moral resume but about our identity.
+The heavy burden of “holier than thou” is lifted as soon as we realize that holiness has nothing to do with our moral resume and everything to do with who we are.
 To be qadosh is to be set apart—not because we are flawless, but because we belong to the One who is.

 In a world that demands conformity, the call to holiness is an invitation to stop pretending.
 It is permission to stop measuring yourself against others and instead rest in the reality that you are distinct by design.
 You are set apart, not to look down, but to be a bridge.
 Just as Jesus touched the untouchable and made them clean, your distinct life is meant to draw others in, not keep them out.